 - Learn how to stop 'dismissing' and rejecting compliments.

 - Practice accepting compliments and praise in a kind and gentle manner.
 Just two words are needed, "Thank You."

-- Complimenter: You really gave a great talk yesterday.
+- Complimenter: You gave a great talk yesterday.

-- Complimentee: It was no big deal . . . it was real ordinary.
+- Complimentee: It was no big deal . . . it was really ordinary.

-Instead of graciously receiving the compliment, it was denied and the complimenter's judgement was discounted.
+Instead of graciously receiving the compliment, it was denied, and the complimenter's judgment was discounted.

 - Complimentee: So's yours!

-It isn't right or proper to look for ways to reject or downgrade a compliment.
-When we do this, we actually 'dismiss' the compliment which deflects it's very significance and value.
+It isn't proper to look for ways to reject or downgrade a compliment.
+We dismiss the compliment when we do this, which deflects its very significance and value.

-- Yeah, well I need to go now.
+- Complimentee: Yeah, well, I need to go now.

-- Yeah, right.
+- Complimentee: Yeah, right.
 We were one big mess.

 How To Accept a Compliment

 Learn how to receive kind words.
 Practice this skill until you get it right.